 What is the background of the students you accept to the MS-OTL Program?

 Since the M.S.
 Ed., Option in Online Teaching & Learning is a professional development degree, we look for students who are subject matter experts with a good background in face-to-face teaching (K-12, adult school, community college, university) or training (business, non-profit, military, etc.) or who are HR/or faculty development professionals.
 Their subject matter expertise can be from any field or content area.

-Our program doesn't do actual teacher training.
+Our program does not provide actual teacher training.
 Our students are already credentialed K-12 or Adult Ed teachers or teach at the college or university level; or are corporate or non-profit trainers or faculty development specialists.
 They are already subject matter experts in a face-to-face teaching/learning setting, usually at an institution that plans to move their degrees, workshops, or courses into a fully online format.

 Can the Online Teaching and Learning Certificate Program courses be applied to the Master's program?

 Yes.
-The 4 required courses in the Online Teaching and Learning Certificate Program are fully transferable if you are accepted into the M.S. in Education with an option in Online Teaching and Learning Degree Program.
+The 4 required courses in the Online Teaching and Learning Certificate Program are fully transferable if you are accepted into the M.S. in Education with an option in Online Teaching and Learning Degree Program, provided that you earned at least a “B” in each Certificate course (EDUI 6701 – 6704).
 The master's program requires 6 additional, 4.5 unit courses.

 What is the tuition fee for each course?

 Currently, the tuition fee is $1,327.50 per course for all students (in-state, out-of-state and international students).
 Please note that the tuition fee is subject to change at any time without notice.